A Basic Compositional Model for Spiking Neural Networks: Composition of Spiking Neural Networks

-We show that, in general, if two external behavior definitions are equivalent and one is compositional, then so is the other.
-This will provide us with a method that will be helpful in Section~\ref{sec: comp} for showing compositionality.
+Now we show that, in general, if two external behavior notions are equivalent and one is compositional, then so is the other.
+This will provide us with a method that will be helpful in Section~\ref{sec: general} for showing compositionality.

-\begin{theorem} If $B$ and $B'$ are two equivalent external behavior notions for stochastic SNNs and $B$ is compositional, then also $B'$ is compositional. \end{theorem}
+\begin{theorem} If $B$ and $B'$ are two equivalent external behavior notions for spiking neural networks, and $B$ is compositional, then also $B'$ is compositional. \end{theorem}

 \begin{proof} Suppose that $B$ and $B'$ are two external behavior notions and $B$ is compositional.
 We show that $B'$ is compositional.
 For this, consider any four networks ${\mathcal N}^1$, ${\mathcal N}^2$, ${\mathcal N}'^1$, and ${\mathcal N}'^2$, where ${\mathcal N}^1$ and ${\mathcal N}'^1$ have the same sets of input and output neurons, ${\mathcal N}^2$ and ${\mathcal N}'^2$ have the same sets of input and output neurons, ${\mathcal N}^1$ and ${\mathcal N}^2$ are compatible, and ${\mathcal N}'^1$ and ${\mathcal N}'^2$ are compatible.
-Suppose that $B'({\mathcal N}^1) = B'({\mathcal N}'^1)$ and $B'({\mathcal N}^1) = B'({\mathcal N}'^1)$.
+Suppose that $B'({\mathcal N}^1) = B'({\mathcal N}'^1)$ and $B'({\mathcal N}^2) = B'({\mathcal N}'^2)$.
 We must show that $B'({\mathcal N}^1 \times {\mathcal N}^2) = B'({\mathcal N}'^1 \times {\mathcal N}'^2)$.